lwojcik/mastodon-instance-leftovers/terms.md

 <br/><br/>
 I do not support nor engage in disinformation campaigns or conspiracy theories undermining public health.
 <br/><br/>
-If you notice any unexpected behavior that can be traced back to my instance and doesn't align with the standards I described above, <a href="https://www.lukaszwojcik.net/contact/">please contact me directly</a>.
+If you notice any unexpected behavior that can be traced back to my instance and doesn't align with the standards I described above, <a href="#">please contact me directly</a>.
 Thank you!